maoyuans/chronicles-of-terre/homebrew/Firearms.md

 The damage dice of firearms are often larger amounts of smaller dice, which will raise the overall expected damage, but are less likely to high roll.

 Additionally, damages of firearm attacks **does not** benefit from ability score bonuses inherently, unless specified otherwise.
-There are certain subclasses and [feats](Feats) that allow characters to benefit from their ability score bonus, such as [Sulphric Militant](../subclasses/Fighter-Sulphric) fighter, [Arcane Warden](../subclasses/Ranger-Warden) ranger, or the Firearm Specialist feat.
+There are certain subclasses and [feats](Feats) that allow characters to benefit from their ability score bonus, such as [Sulphuric Militant](../subclasses/Fighter-Sulphuric) fighter, [Arcane Warden](../subclasses/Ranger-Warden) ranger, or the Firearm Specialist feat.

 ## Properties